Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-08-the-new-moviegoers.md

 > **cpowell342** - I'd say home TV usage has gone down slightly but not majorly.
 Still watch some stuff at home but probably not quite as much.

-> **hksrevenge** - Before subscribing to RU I barely watched movies on my at home TV.
+> **chefremyguini** - Before subscribing to RU I barely watched movies on my at home TV.
 Having the RU membership just provided more reason to see a movie in theaters than to wait for a streaming release.
 I do continue to watch my shows though as frequently as I did previously.

 Everyone confirmed that their home TV usage declined or stayed the same (often not being very high to begin with).
 Just practically speaking, I don't know how I could see 1 movie a day in theaters (or even 4 per week) without my home TV usage going down.